AfricaBirdData/CWAC/README.md

 And finally, downloading the surveys correspoding to those cards: survey <- getCwacSurvey(cards[1])

-## INSTRUCTIONS TO CONTRIBUTE TO THE PROJECT
+## INSTRUCTIONS TO CONTRIBUTE CODE